 You need to invest in your relationship with your ex-partner.
 You don’t have to be best friends, and spending time together as a family may be out of the question (though you should try!).
 But the bare minimum your children deserve is for you to act civil towards one another.

 When it comes to their children, parents are quick to blame themselves.
 Some will be tempted to reconcile, even if it’s the worst possible thing to do (we’re not saying it always is!).
 The reason?
 Guilt.
 You may think that your child will suffer as a result, for example.

 But you’re going to have to let go of that guilt.
 There’s no such thing as a ‘perfect’ life for your kids, and you getting a divorce isn’t going to shatter that unrealistic expectation.
-Work together as parents, don’t play the blame game, and do your best to create a new situation that your kids can thrive in.
+Work together as parents when helping kids cope with divorce, don’t play the blame game, and do your best to create a new situation that your kids can thrive in.